Discover all the features participating in a subnetwork using the Trace geoprocessing tool with the Subnetwork trace type.

 - Select a subnetwork using the Subnetwork Name parameter.

-Perform a subnetwork trace
+Trace a subnetwork

 - Optionally, set starting points and barriers in the map view.
-In the Tools group, click the Trace Locations command to open the Trace Locations pane.
+Within the Tools group, click the Trace Locations command to open the Trace Locations pane.
 See Set starting points and barriers for more information.

-For subnetwork traces, starting points must be set only if a Subnetwork Name parameter is not specified in the Trace tool.
+For Subnetwork traces, starting points must be set only if a Subnetwork Name parameter is not specified in the Trace tool.

 - For the Domain Network parameter, choose the domain network where you want to start the trace.